mopidy/mopidy/docs/extensiondev.rst

 at any time and are not something extensions should use.

 Mopidy performs type checking to help catch extension bugs.
-This applies to both to frontend calls into core and return values from backends.
+This applies to both frontend calls into core and return values from backends.
 Additionally model fields always get validated to further guard against bad data.

 Logging in extensions